SCOVILL'S INSTANTANEOUS LENS AND SHUTTER

 This example of Scovill's Instantaneous Lens and Shutter (non-pneumatic) measures approximately 3-7/8" at its widest point, by 3-1/4" at its shallowest width with a lens barrel diameter of 1-3/8".
 The shutter and lens barrel are devoid of any maker's name, numbers or other markings.
 Despite its worn exterior, like the Scovill's Instantaneous Lens and Shutter pneumatic version above, this manual version is constructed with a brass face and exhibits the remnants of a lacquered finish and a scarified-line pattern.

 The Instantaneous Lens and Shutter was only shown in advertisements as being available on the Henry Clay Camera, and appears to have never been offered as a separate item in Scovill & Adams' catalogues.
 No other references or ads for the shutter have been found.
-Only a handful (both manual and pneumatic versions combined), are known to exist in private collections, with one known example in the George Eastman Museum.
+Only a handful (both manual and pneumatic versions combined), are known to exist in private collections, with at least one known example in the George Eastman Museum's Technology Collection.

 With relatively few having been manufactured for about two or three years, and the few surviving today, Scovill's Instantaneous Lens and Shutter is an exceedingly rare American shutter.

 The non-pneumatic version of Scovill's Instantaneous Lens and Shutter shown above, was found on eBay, billed as a Prosch Duplex.
 I had previously come across the patent for the shutter and placed it on my log with a reference to it being "Mathein-like" in appearance.
-Having no idea this patent was for the Instantaneous Lens and Shutter, and not having really looked closely at early Henry Clay ads, I dismissed the shutter depicted in those engravings as being a Wale & Mathein based upon its similar shape.
-It was quite exciting to discover this "new" shutter that I had never seen before, which in reality was an old shutter I had seen many times.
+Having no idea this patent was for Scovill's Instantaneous Lens and Shutter, and not having really looked closely at early Henry Clay ads, I dismissed the shutter depicted in those engravings as being a Wale & Mathein based upon its similar shape.
+It was quite exciting to discover this new shutter that I had never seen before, which in reality was an old shutter I had seen many times before.